OlleKahreZall/Portfolio/README.md

 ## Upcoming project - generating music with a recurrent neural network

-Since I am quite interested in music and machine learning, why not combine these to subjects together?
+Since I am quite interested in both music and machine learning, why not combine these to subjects together?

 My idea is that I want to generate my own music by training a recurrent neural network (RNN), where I would use my own music as training data.
 As for now, I would want feed the RNN with notes in a specific key, like E for example, from the pentatonic or blues scale; the former and the latter scale consists of five and six notes respectively.
 I would need to discretize the soundwaves of the notes, so the actual soundwaves will be lost (the module Music21 in Python would be plausible to use for this purpose).
 However, in this setting, the RNN will only need to classify five or six different notes, but with different octaves (the distance between one note and another note that's double its frequency).